Elvis Is Back!

-In 1957, as Presley's fame was soaring, he received a draft notice from the Memphis Draft Board, but was given a deferment so he could finish his latest film production, King Creole.
 During Presley's two-year military service in Germany, RCA Victor and Paramount Pictures progressively released material he had completed prior to enlistment.
-During his last months in the Army, Presley experimented with new sounds and worked on further improving his performance.
-He also prepared material for his first session in Nashville, which was scheduled to take place upon his return.
-Presley returned to the United States on March 2, 1960.
-The singer reunited with his original band the Blue Moon Boys, except for Bill Black.
-The first session was held on March 20–21 and the second session was held on April 3–4, completing the album.
+During his last months in the Army, Presley began preparing material and working on improving his performance for his first session in Nashville, scheduled to take place upon his return.
+Upon returning to the United States in March 1960, the singer reunited with guitarist Scotty Moore and drummer D.J.
+Fontana from his original band, the Blue Moon Boys, for two blocks of sessions in late March and early April.
+The material on the album has some influences from the rock and roll of Presley's early work, but it also offers a mix of sophisticated pop, blues, R&B and the "Nashville sound" production values associated with Chet Atkins, who co-produced the recording sessions with Steve Sholes.

-Elvis Is Back! topped the UK Albums Chart and reached number two in Billboard's Top LP's.
-Initially, the release received mixed reviews, but over subsequent years its critical reception became progressively more positive.
+With public anticipation high, RCA rushed Elvis Is Back! and the standalone single "Stuck on You" into release mere days after Presley finished recording.
+The LP topped the UK Albums Chart and reached number two in Billboard's Top LP's.
+Initially, the release received mixed reviews, but over subsequent years its critical reception became more positive, with critics generally praising its stylistic variety, production quality and mature sound.
 Elvis is Back! was certified Gold on July 15, 1999, by the Recording Industry Association of America.